Table of Contents

 Difference Between A Recall And A Ban

 The CPSC issues a recall when an item on the market must not be used.
-If an item is recalled, the consumer is usually directed to return it or receive a refund.
+If an item is recalled, the consumer is usually directed to return it or get a refund.
 On the other hand, manufacturers or retailers cannot sell banned items in the United States.

 A series of crib recalls occurred around 2010 involving drop-side cribs made by various manufacturers.
-Among the remedies were replacement offers, parts that converted a drop-side crib into a stationary crib, and refunds.
+Among the remedies were replacement offers and parts that converted a drop-side crib into a stationary crib, and refunds.
 Drop-side crib owners were directed to contact the manufacturer or retailer to order replacement parts, a new crib, or refund instructions.

 Nursery Product-Related Injury Statistics